-- Never agree to meet someone offline that you have only met online. - Notify an adult in the event of any inappropriate communication or if you come across anything that works against the Acceptable Use Policy or that you simply feel uncomfortable with. - Treat your personal data (including images) with respect and take care of it, once it is given away, it cannot be taken back!
+- Never give out your last name, address or telephone number. - Never agree to meet someone offline that you have only met online. - Notify an adult in the event of any inappropriate communication or if you come across anything that works against the Acceptable Use Policy or that you simply feel uncomfortable with. - Treat your personal data (including images) with respect and take care of it, once it is given away, it cannot be taken back!

-I recognise that breaking parts of this acceptable use policy may lead to consequences depending on severity and repetition:
+I recognize that breaking parts of this acceptable use policy may lead to consequences depending on severity and repetition: